List of districts of the House of Representatives of Japan: Redistricting and reapportionment

 Amendments to the electoral law in 2002 and 2013 changed the boundaries of single-member districts and reapportioned seats between prefectures (+5/-5 in 2002; +0/-5 in 2013, resulting in a net change of -5 in district seats in the House of Representatives to 295 and overall seats to 475).
 The borders of the regional proportional blocks have never changed, but the apportionment of seats to the regional proportional blocks changed in 2000 after the number of proportional seats had been reduced from 200 to 180 (reducing the total number of seats in the lower house from 500 to 480), and in the 2002 reapportionment.

 Another reapportionment was passed by the National Diet in June 2017.
 In the majoritarian segment, it will change 97 districts in 19 prefectures, six are eliminated without replacement (one each in Aomori, Iwate, Mie, Nara, Kumamoto and Kagoshima).
 In the proportional segment, four "blocks" lose a seat each (Tōhoku, N. Kantō, Kinki, Kyūshū).
 Thus, the number of majoritarian seats is reduced to 289, the number of proportional seats to 176, the House of Representatives overall shrinks to 465.
 The reform took effect one month after promulgation, on July 16, 2017.

+Based on a legal amendment in 2016, the number of electoral districts in each prefecture is currently apportioned according to the Adams method in proportion to the number of voters in the prefecture in the large-scale census conducted every 10 years.
+Based on the first large-scale census conducted in 2020 after the legal amendment, the single-seat constituency boundaries were revised in the 2022 Election Law amendment.
+Ten prefectures (Miyagi, Fukushima, Niigata, Shiga, Wakayama, Okayama, Hiroshima, Yamaguchi, Ehime, and Nagasaki) lost one constituency each, while Saitama, Chiba, and Aichi each gained one, Kanagawa gained two, and Tokyo gained five.